MysteryPancake/Rule-Book/README.md

 * Errors must be handled properly.

 ## Swift
+* Ranges in `for` loops must not have spacing on either side.
 * Variables must be declared as `private`, unless required by the compiler.
 * No variables must be above the level of `internal`.
 * `===` and `!==` must be used instead of `==` and `!=` where possible.